An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

 In the proposed method, we also compute $\alpha(u)$.
 We however, do not directly compute $\alpha(s)$.
 Specifically, we initially compute $\sum_{i=1}^{|s|} \alpha(s[i]_o)$.
 Then, we compute the first CVR, denoted by $p^0$, as follows.

 \begin{lemma} Given $p^0$ and the probability threshold $p_t$, $o$ can be pruned safely if $p^0 \geq p_t$.
 If so, it puts the tuple $(o,p)$ into the result.
 Otherwise, $o$ is to be pruned.

-We remark that the Monte Carlo method is a non-deterministic algorithm, we usually use a large sample as the input, in order to assure the accuracy of computation.
+We should note that the Monte Carlo method is a non-deterministic algorithm.
+Thus we usually use a large sample as the input, in order to assure the accuracy of computation.
 Here the number of { generated points} is the size of sample.
 In general, the larger $N_1$ is, the \textit{workload error} is more close to 0.
 Without loss of generality, assume that the allowable workload error is $\delta$, we can get the specific value of $N_1$ by the off-line test.

+To this step, we can easily realize that the generated points can be taken as \textit{carriers} to which we can apply the multi-step mechanism.
+In other words, the following steps are easily brought to mind: we initially generate a \textit{small} number of points, and thus get a coarse result; then, we refine the previous coarse result by gradually adding points.
+A small challenge is to construct the pruning rules.
+In other words, assume that we get a coarse result, how to decide whether or not $o$ can be pruned based on the current coarse result and the probabilistic threshold $p_t$.

+To alleviate the small challenge above, we take advantage of the workload error.
+Henceforth, we can easily determine whether or not $o$ can be pruned based on three parameters: the current coarse result, its corresponding workload error, and the probabilistic threshold $p_t$.
+We remark that the workload error can also be estimated by the off-line test, when we use a \textit{small} number of points.
+(In our experiments, we use the \textit{maximum} workload error.
+For example, assume there are 100 approximate values, say $x_a^i$, where $i\in[1,100]$, and assume the exact value is $x_e$.
+Then, the maximum workload error for this single value is $\mathop{\mathrm{arg max}} \{ |x_e-x_a^i|\}$.
+By the extensive off-line test, an overall maximum workload error thus can be estimated.
+Again, the Monte Carlo method is a non-deterministic algorithm, thus the {extensive} off-line test is needed, in order to assure the accuracy of computation.)
+Once we get rid of this small challenge, it is not difficult to develop the followings.